matte21/kube-examples/staging/kos/README.md

 The reason that `kubectl apply` is not used for Grafana is that the configmap is too big.

+This also creates a NodePort Service for the Prometheus server on node port 30909, which means you can access the Prometheus server at `http://workerNode:30909/` for any reachable `workerNode`.
+Similarly, this creates a NodePort Service for Grafana on node port 30003, so you can reach Grafana at `http://workerNode:30003/`.

 The source for the Prometheus config is actually in `metrics/prometheus/config/config.yaml`.
 If you edit that file then invoke `metrics/prometheus/sync-configmap.sh` to update the configmap